-- 4. Each customer entering into a first payment agreement shall be granted at least one late payment that is made four days or less beyond the due date for payment and the first payment agreement shall remain in effect. - (2) Second payment agreement.
+(2) Second payment agreement.
 The utility shall offer a second payment agreement to a customer who is in default of a first payment agreement if the customer has made at least two consecutive full payments under the first payment agreement.

-The second payment agreement shall be for the same term as or longer than the term of the first payment agreement.
-The customer shall be required to pay for current service in addition to the monthly payments under the second payment agreement and may be required to make the first payment up-front as a condition of entering into the second payment agreement.
-The utility may also require the customer to enter into a level payment plan to pay the current bill.
-The utility may offer additional payment agreements to the customer. - d.
+1. The second payment agreement shall be for a term at least as long as the term of the first payment agreement.

+2. The customer shall be required to pay for current service in addition to the monthly payments under the second payment agreement and may be required to make the first payment up-front as a condition of entering into the second payment agreement.

+3. The utility may also require the customer to enter into a budget billing plan to pay the current bill.

+(3) Additional payment agreements.
+The utility may offer additional payment agreements to the customer.

+d.
 Refusal by utility.
 A customer may offer the utility a proposed payment agreement.
-If the utility and the customer do not reach an agreement, the utility may refuse the offer orally, but the utility must render a written refusal to the customer, stating the reason for the refusal, within three days of the oral notification.
-The written refusal shall be considered rendered to the customer when addressed to the customer's last-known address and deposited in the U.S. mail with postage prepaid.
-If delivery is by other than U.S. mail, the written refusal shall be considered rendered to the customer when handed to the customer or when delivered to the last-known address of the person responsible for the payment for the service.
+If the utility and the customer do not reach an agreement, the utility may refuse the offer orally, but the utility must provide a written refusal to the customer, stating the reason for the refusal, within three days of the oral notification.
+The written refusal shall be considered provided to the customer when addressed to the customer's last-known address and deposited in the U.S. mail with postage prepaid.
+If delivery is by other than U.S. mail, the written refusal shall be considered provided to the customer when handed to the customer or when delivered to the last-known address of the person responsible for the payment for the service.

 A customer may ask the board for assistance in working out a reasonable payment agreement.
-The request for assistance must be made to the board within ten days after the rendering of the written refusal.
+The request for assistance must be made to the board within ten days after the written refusal is provided.
 During the review of this request, the utility shall not disconnect the service.